jon-harper/OmniBox/docs/support/panel_mounts.md

  Panel mounts allow you to disconnect components without opening up the case.
 Some examples:

  - USB extensions for a webcam.
- - SD extensions for an MCU or SBC.
+ - MicroSD extensions for an MCU or SBC.
  - Rear panel connectors for disconnecting the printer's wiring harness.

  Each panel type comes with a template for making your own panels.
 See [Creating New Panels](#creating-new-panels) below for more.